 - 41% cheaper than London

-Valencia is Spain’s third largest city with a total population of around 1.5 million people.
-It boasts a historical centre and beachfront areas.
+Valencia is Spain’s third-largest city – the total population of its metropolitan region is around 2.5 million people.
+It boasts a historical center and beachfront areas.

 The cost of living in Valencia is typically cheaper than Madrid or Barcelona: